albertoCCz/vmd_cvm_python/README.md

 from vmd_cvm_python.Prop_VMD_CVM_python import Prop_VMD_CVM
 ```
-In this example we are going to be using the Python version, so in the import we use the package and the function with the "_python" ending.
-The `Prop_VMD_CVM` function executes all the algorithm at once, so that's all we need to import from this library in order to use this denoising method.
+In this example we are going to use the Python version so, in the import, we set the package and the function with the "_python" suffix.
+The `Prop_VMD_CVM` function executes all the algorithm at once, so this is all we need to import from this library in order to use the denoising method.

-Then we fix the parameters for the function:
+Then, we fix the parameters for the function:
 ```python
 # Input parameters
 WIN_LEN = 256       # window length